modimore/modimore.github.io/about.md

 I'm a computer programmer/web developer interested in UI design and presenting all types of information in a more easily understandable way.
 Currently I am interested in providing views of structured data used in video games in order to help players meaningfully understand the differences between equipment and abilities.

-I'm a computer programmer and web developer interested in

 If you're interested you can read more about my [coding skills][coding], [development experience][dev], and [interests][interests].

 [coding]: coding